 Trichomoniasis, an STD caused by a protozoan parasite, can cause irritation and inflammation of the vaginal skin, which in turn can cause vaginal burning.
 The bacterial STDs gonorrhea and chlamydia are both associated with vaginal burning.
 Chlamydia is the most commonly occurring STD among women and often occurs simultaneously with gonorrhea in what is called a “co-infection.”
 Both infections can be cured when treated with antibiotics, often in a single dose.

-Getting tested for STDs is the only way to be sure of the cause of vaginal burning or irritation.
+Getting tested for STDs is the only way to be sure of the cause of vaginal burning, irritation or a burning sensation while urinating.
 Because many STDs don’t show symptoms, an infection could go unnoticed and progress into a more serious condition with long-lasting side effects.
 Frequent STD testing is the only way for sexually active women to be completely sure of their STD status and prevent untreated infections.